How can I do my bit?

 Will I be rewarded?

 In a personal sense, definitely!
 In addition, volunteers who have paid to travel will be reimbursed.
-In some cases, a fee will be paid to the volunteer relative to the time they have spent helping the Institute.
+In some cases, a fee will be paid to the volunteer relative to the time they have spent helping us.
 Fees are determined by the length and complexity of an experiment.
 Experiments can last between several minutes and several hours, or in fewer cases over a number of days at home.

 As a valued volunteer your membership benefits, aside from the enjoyment you will experience, will include a quarterly ION newsletter and an invitation to attend our annual Brain Awareness Event.

 If you would like to find out more about how to get involved or have reservations about taking part that you would like to discuss, please feel free to put your questions to us, by e-mail or on 0191 208 6648.
-Information on how to get here can be found in our 'About' section.

 What happens next?